ioslushnyi/GCP-fraud-detection-v1/README.md

 ## Architecture
 ![Architecture diagram - Real-Time Fraud Detection](/diagrams/architecture.png)

+## How It Works

-## Data Flow
+### Data Flow

 1. Cloud Scheduler triggers the Payments Generator to run on a Cloud Run Job
 2. Events are sent to Pub/Sub _payment-events_ topic and stored to GCS (via native Pub/Sub subscription)
 3. Events are then consumed by Dataflow, where:
    - Apache Beam pipeline reads from Pub/Sub (pull subscription)
    - Events are scored by ML model
-   - Risk level is assigned to each event
+   - Risk level and a corresponding fraud score is assigned to each event
 4. From the pipeline results are routed to:
    - BigQuery for storage and analytics
    - Pub/Sub _scored-events_ topic